-Funded Pupil Count = The district's on-line pupil enrollment for the applicable budget year pursuant to the 1994 Finance Act by the district minus any such pupils who were enrolled in any such on-line programs in Fiscal Year 2001-02.
+Funded Pupil Count = The district's on-line pupil enrollment for the applicable budget year attending, and actively participating in, an on-line program created pursuant to the 1994 Finance Act by the district minus any such pupils who were enrolled in any such on-line programs in Fiscal Year 2001-02.

-On-Line Pupil = The number of pupils who reside in the State and who are enrolled in, Enrollment attending, and actively participating in, an on-line program created pupils and pupils statewide eligible for the federal free lunch program plus those pupils whose dominant language is not English.
+On-Line Pupil = The number of pupils who reside in the State and who are enrolled in, Enrollment attending, and actively participating in, an on-line program created pupils and pupils statewide engine for the federal free function proplus those pupils whose dominant language is not English.

-At-Risk Funding = Funding formulas that are based upon the number of school district
+At-Risk Funding = Funding formulas that are based upon the number of school district pupils and pupils statewide eligible for the federal free lunch program